yashshrivastavaa/leetCode-Solution/README.md

 ## 📄License

-Aras Labs projects are published to Github under the ***MIT*** license.
+LweetCode Solution is published to Github under the ***MIT*** license.
 See the [LICENSE](https://github.com/yashshrivastavaa/leetCode-Solution/blob/ea0a361578a4eb7eb5d17eeb142978f5b99a0d30/LICENSE) file for license rights and limitations.

 ## 👍Support